-The Accessible Information Standard helps people with a disability, impairment or sensory loss get information that they can easily read or understand so that they can ask for and receive the right services.
-Examples of the types of support that are available include large print, Easyread, braille and using a British Sign Language (BSL) interpreter.
+The Accessible Information Standard aims to ensure that people who have a disability, impairment or sensory loss get information that they can easily read or understand with support so they can communicate effectively with services.
+Examples of the types of support that might be required include large print, easy-read, braille and using a British Sign Language (BSL) interpreter.

 To meet the Accessible Information Standard, our staff must do five things:

-- Record those needs clearly in a specific way
+- Record those needs clearly and in a set way.

-- Share information about people’s information and communication needs with other NHS and adult social care providers, when they have permission to do so
+- Share information about people’s information and communication needs with other NHS and adult social care providers, when they have consent or permission to do so.

-- Make sure that people receive information they can access and understand, and receive communication support if they need it.
+- Take steps to ensure that people receive information they can access and understand, and receive communication support if they need it.